 Family Medical Leave Act: What You Need to Know

 The Family Medical Leave Act (FMLA) is a federal law protecting the employment status and insurance coverage of certain employees during the course of medical treatment, including treatment for substance abuse disorders.
-Under these protections, employees who qualify are guaranteed up to 12 weeks of medical leave as well as preventing insurance companies from dropping coverage.
+Under these protections, employees who qualify could be guaranteed up to 12 weeks of medical leave as well as preventing insurance companies from dropping coverage.

 Who isProtected under the FMLA?

-Government employees including those working in public schools, or in local, state, or federal government offices a recovered by the Family Medical Leave Act.
+Government employees including those working in public schools, or in local, state, or federal government offices are covered by the Family Medical Leave Act.
 For employees of privately held companies, you must meet the following requirements: